Time limit

 Stop automatically before temperature becomes a problem.

-That is the point.
-Start a SleepWalk session, close the lid, and let the agent continue while SleepWalk watches the limits you set.
+Yes.
+SleepWalk is designed for closed-lid agent runs when macOS and your hardware setup allow them.
+Start a bounded session, close the lid, and let the agent continue while SleepWalk watches your limits.